FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Troubleshooting/SocketIssue.md

 # SSL Issue: Regenerate Certificate Revocation List
-SSL stop to work after a period of time.
-Even restarting the server would not help.
-Documented under https://github.com/FreeTAKTeam/FreeTakServer/issues/368 .
+Currently, there is a known issue of a socket leak, causing SSL to stop working after a period of time.
+Even restarting the server OS would not help, documented under: https://github.com/FreeTAKTeam/FreeTakServer/issues/368

 The cause is that  Certificate Revocation List (CRL) is expired.
 A Certificate Revocation List (CRL) is a type of security feature used in public key infrastructure (PKI) systems.
 It is a list of digital certificates that have been revoked by the certificate authority (CA) before their scheduled expiration date.
 This list contains information about the certificate serial numbers, the revocation dates, and the reason for revocation.
-Since version FTS 1.9 when you delete an user that has a certificate, the certificate will be invalid..
+Since version FTS 1.9 when you delete an user that has a certificate, the certificate will be invalid.
 We have now created a script that will fix the issue re-creating the CRL.

 Please follow the steps below:

  1. If you are trying to use this with 2.x the next step is not necessary.